 Soltokemons Type Chart and Matchups Explained

-Soltokemons has six elements, and knowing which beats which is the single biggest skill edge in battle.
+Soltokemons has eight elements, and knowing which beats which is the single biggest skill edge in battle.
 The type chart is deliberately mild - a super-effective hit is 1.5x and a resisted one is 0.66x, not the big swings some games use - so matchups reward smart switching over grinding levels.
-This guide walks through the full cycle, the neutral Ice and Rock category, and a few worked examples you can copy straight into a fight.
+This guide walks through both cycles - the core four and the Rock, Ice, Etherial and Wind loop - and a few worked examples you can copy straight into a fight.

 The core cycle: Electric > Water > Fire > Grass > Electric